FREQUENTLY ASKED QUESTIONS

 - We do not do any form of court-mandated treatment.

 - We do provide psychoeducation for students who have university-required sanctions, such as students who have been found to have violated the student conduct code.
-In this case, students must present to Walk-in-Clinic during regular Walk-in-Clinic hours.
+In this case, students must initiate services during registration hours (Monday - Friday; 10am - 1:30pm).
 We do not expedite this process for students based on timelines.
 As such, we advise students come to TCS during WIC as soon as possible after they receive their sanction, in order to complete this process in a timely fashion.

 Do you write letters for students?